Hello and welcome to our website.

 It is with great pleasure, as Headteacher of the school, that I welcome you to our website and hope it provides you with all the up-to-date and relevant information you need to find out about our nurturing, community school.
 Please use the social media links at the top of our page to see even more amazing things going on in school, and if a parent/carer of a child in school, remember to link to your child’s class on ClassDojo.
 Lots of our exciting learning and key information and messages are posted in this way.

-I joined the school in September 2021, having worked across schools in Rotherham for the last 17 years.
+I joined the school in June 2023.
 Being the leader of a school is an immense privilege and my personal belief is that the children are at the centre of everything we do and deserve to have their experiences broadened regardless of background.
 I’m a firm believer, and have a passion for ensuring, that any decision made in school focuses on a child-first approach, where the children are at the heart of these decisions and that every step taken will help them to succeed and thrive whilst they develop in their academic and personal qualities.

 Together, with the support of our close-knit Wickersley Partnership Trust colleagues and services, we continue to aspire for our pupils and push forward on our continued journey of improvement.
 In the end, I always ask my staff and school to consider one key statement: never do less for other people’s children than we would do for our own.